bivex/Kage/README.md

 // Create an instance of the encoder
 $encoder = new Encoder();

-// Encrypt your PHP code
+// Encrypt your PHP code (traditional method)
 $encrypted = $encoder->encrypt($sourceCode);

 // Save the encrypted code